TABLE OF CONTENTS

 - Discuss the teacher's requirement for day-off symmetry across weeks, and set the symmetry value accordingly in the Flexible Work screen.

-Benefits of PT staff
+Benefits of Part-time staff:

-- Allow greater access to quality staff with differing skills, than if all staff were full time.
+- Allow greater access to quality staff with differing skills than if all staff were full-time.

 - Their 'Full-time equivalent' load (FTE) can be dynamically varied more easily in some cases, to match flexible needs from schools over time - such as going FTE from 0.6 to 0.8 if more load is needed in their area of speciality, where full-timers are always fixed.

-- Provides an option to retain good teaching staff who may otherwise retire, if there is no other way to reduce from full time.
+- Provides an option to retain good teaching staff who may otherwise retire, if there is no other way to reduce from full-time.

 - Allows flexible job share positions to be considered.

-- Part-time staff are often able to come in and work on their day off, as a casual.
-Flexible covering of absences, and by a teacher who is directly attached to the school and perhaps more qualified, than taking casuals from 'the pool'.
+- Part-time staff are often able to come in and work on their day off as a casual.
+Flexible covering of absences, and by a teacher who is directly attached to the school and perhaps more qualified than taking casuals from 'the pool'.

-Difficulties of PT staff
+Difficulties of Part-time staff:

 - Part-timers require full days off.
 Full-time FTE 1.0 has no days off.
 An FTE 0.8 works 80% of the time and has 20% days off - usually one per week, and a day per week for each FTE 0.2 less.
 In some cases where it is especially difficult, part-timers may be allocated one morning and one afternoon off in lieu of a full day off, but this is far less desirable.

-- Class spreads become more of a problem with part-time staff, especially classes with few doubles - or a lot of periods, as this causes conflict.
-The class will always need to have lessons on the part-timers day off - or else the class needs to be split or run offline on some days.
+- Class spreads become more of a problem with part-time staff, especially classes with few doubles or a lot of periods, as this causes conflict.
+The class will always need to have lessons on the part-timers' day off - or else the class needs to be split or run offline on some days.

 Was this article helpful?